-For any unpaid balance at the end of every billing period, credit cards require that you at least meet a minimum repayment, either 2-3% or $20, whichever is higher (ASIC MoneySmart).
+For any unpaid balance at the end of every billing period, credit cards require that you at least meet a minimum repayment, either 2-3% or $20, whichever is higher.
 If you fail to make this repayment, you can be charged anywhere up to $35 in credit card late payment fees each time.
 According to credit bureau Experian, two in five credit card users miss their repayment deadlines.

-You can avoid this fee by setting up a direct debit to make your desired repayment every month – the closer to the full amount you can get the better.
+You can avoid this fee by setting up a direct debit to make your desired repayment every month, and the closer to the full amount you can get the better.
 If this isn’t an option for you, you can contact your provider to ask for an extension on your payment or apply for financial hardship provisions.

 Again, not all providers charge a late payment fee, and if they do, they might give you a warning or wait until they have to contact you.

 Going over the agreed-upon credit limit can lead to an over the limit fee, which can be up to $35.
 Although these fees were banned from 2012 onwards, cards from before this year can still be charged existing over the limit fees.